-Under post-AIA Section 102(a)(1), "A person shall be entitled to a patent unless the claimed invention was (1) patented, (2) described in a printed publication, or (3) in public use, (4) on sale, or (5) otherwise available to the public before the effective filing date of the claimed invention."118
+Under post-AIA Section 102(a)(1), "A person shall be entitled to a patent unless the claimed invention was (1) patented, (2) described in a printed publication, or (3) in public use, (4) on sale, or (5) otherwise available to the public before the effective filing date of the claimed invention."121

-1 "patented"
+"patented"

 U.S. patents pose few conceptual or practical difficulties; they are prior art as of the day they issue.
 It is not always so easy to tell whether a foreign right is a "patent" within the meaning of § 102.
 For example, In re Carlson held that a German Geschmacksmuster (an industrial design patent) counted as a patent for prior art purposes.
 A person may obtain one by depositing an application with a drawing or phorograph in a local regional office in Germany.
-That was enough to make one prior art, even though "Geschmacksmuster on display for public view in remote cities in a far-away land may create a burden of discovery for one without the time, desire, or resources to journey there in person or by agent to observe that which was registered and protected under German law."119 Such is life.
+That was enough to make one prior art, even though "Geschmacksmuster on display for public view in remote cities in a far-away land may create a burden of discovery for one without the time, desire, or resources to journey there in person or by agent to observe that which was registered and protected under German law."122 Such is life.

-2 "described in a printed publication"
+"described in a printed publication"

 The emphasis in the "printed publication" test is on on the "public" part of of the phrase - whether the information has been shared widely enough that it should be regarded as having been effectively and irrevocably put into the public domain.
-The archetype of a printed publication is a scientific article, like the Kalabukhova/Mikheyev article in Titanium Metals.
+The archetype of a printed publication is a scientific article, like the Kalabukhova/Mikheyev article in Banner.
 Other common printed publications include books, product brochures and manuals, and technical reports.
 There are three requirements for an alleged prior art reference to be a "printed publication."
 It must be printed, it must - wait for it - be published, and it must be enabling.

 What is "printed" is a straightforward threshold, but do not take the word too literally.
 Books and papers are printed, of course, but so are web pages, even though they are stored digitally rather than being "printed" on paper.
 The crucial quality is permanence.
 In Regents of the University of California v.
-Howmedica, Inc., one of the inventors gave a lecture describing an artificial knee to a group of about 30 people at a medical association meeting.120 His oral descriptions were not a printed publication, and neither were the slides he displayed, because each slide vanished as he proceeded to the next.
-121 In other words, the "printed" part of the printed-publication requirement demands that what is shared publicly must be tangible and persistent.
+Howmedica, Inc., one of the inventors gave a lecture describing an artificial knee to a group of about 30 people at a medical association meeting.123 His oral descriptions were not a printed publication, and neither were the slides he displayed, because each slide vanished as he proceeded to the next.
+124 In other words, the "printed" part of the printed-publication requirement demands that what is shared publicly must be tangible and persistent.
 We will meet similar requirements in copyright (fixation), trademark (affixation), and design patent.

 The publication requirement is more pragmatic.
 It asks, in effect, whether a motivated POSITA could reasonably find it.
-Once again, the

-118. 35 U.S.C. § 102(a)(1) (emphasis and numbering added).
+Once again, the POSITA is the audience of patent law.
+Learned Hand, in his typically pithy way, described the test as whether a disclosure "goes direct to 121.
+35 U.S.C. § 102(a)(1) (emphasis and numbering added).

-U.S. Des.
+- U.S. Des.
 Pat.
-No. 289,855: Dual Compartment Bottle or Similar Article

-119. In re Carlson, 983 F.2d 1032, 1034 (Fed.
+No. 289,855: Dual Compartment Bottle or Similar Article - 122.
+In re Carlson, 983 F.2d 1032, 1034 (Fed.
 Cir.
 1992).

-U.S. Pat No. 3,869,731: Articulated Two-Part Prosthesis Replacing the Knee Joint
+U.S. Pat No. 3,869,731: Articulated Two-Part Prosthesis Replacing the Knee Joint those whose interests make them likely to observe and remember whatever it may contain that is new and useful." $^{\prime\prime 125}$

-- 120. Regents of the Univ. of Cal. v.
+- 123. Regents of the Univ. of Cal. v.
 Howmedica, Inc., 530 F. Supp.
 846 (D.N.J.
-1981). - 121.
+1981). - 124.
 What about the transparencies the literal film "slides" he projected the presentation from?